Many Christians struggle with their personal prayer life more than with any other area of their lives.

-Jesus taught His disciples to pray with six major focuses (or spiritual rooms to pray in) so they could experience a balanced prayer life (Luke 11:1-4; Matthew 6:9-13).
-This prayer is a guide as we pray by the leading of His Holy Spirit.
+Jesus taught His disciples to pray with six major focal points, or spiritual rooms, so they could experience a balanced prayer life (Luke 11:1-4; Matthew 6:9-13).
+This prayer known as The Lord’s Prayer can guide us as we pray by the leading of His Holy Spirit.
 I invite you to join me and allow Jesus to walk you into the following six spiritual rooms:

-Our Father in heaven, May your name be honored (Matt.
-6:9b).
-He is our daddy who loves when we come to Him.
+Our Father in heaven, May your name be honored (Matthew 6:9b).
+He is our Daddy who loves when we come to Him.
 When I build my daily house of prayer, I worship and adore Him as my God and spend time honoring His holy name.
-I declare His lordship over my life and over my family and the region I live in.
+I declare His Lordship over my life and over my family and the region I live in.
 I declare that His name is above every name.

-Verse 11: Give us our food for today (Give us this day our daily bread).
-He is the God who is more than enough (El Shaddai).
+Give us our food for today (Give us this day our daily bread).
+(Matthew 6:11).
+Our God is the God who is more than enough.
+He is El Shaddai.
 Be specific when you ask for provision.
-He wants to provide for you.
+God wants to provide for you.
 He does not mind you asking, but wants you to ask in faith and thanksgiving out of a deep relationship with Him.

-And forgive us our sins, just as we have forgiven those who have sinned against us (Matt.
-6:12).
-God has called us to keep short accounts.
-We forgive those who hurt us so no bitterness can develop a root in our hearts.
-If someone has hurt us, we must forgive him, ask God to forgive him, and ask God to forgive us for any wrong attitudes.
-We need to forgive others and confess our sins to experience personal freedom (Matt.
-6:14-15).
+And forgive us our sins, just as we have forgiven those who have sinned against us (Matthew 6:12).
+God has called us to keep short accounts with others.
+We forgive those who hurt us so no bitterness can take root in our hearts.
+If someone has hurt us, we must forgive that person, ask God to forgive that person, and ask God to forgive us for any wrong attitudes.
+We need to forgive others and confess our sins in order to experience personal freedom (Matthew 6:14-15).

-And don’t let us yield to temptation, But deliver us from the evil one (Matt.
-6:13a).
+And don’t let us yield to temptation, But deliver us from the evil one (Matthew 6:13a).
 We are instructed to resist the devil in prayer.
 We are called to spiritual warfare as soldiers of Christ!
-Regardless of the temptation that comes your way, God always provides a way of escape!
-(I Cor.10:13).
+Regardless of the temptation that comes your way, God always provides a way of escape.
+(I Corinthians 10:13).
 You can trust Him!
 Resist the devil, and He will flee from you (James 4:7-8).
 I ask the Lord daily to keep me from temptation.

-For more on this topic order the book, Building Your Personal House of Prayer, by Larry Kreider.
+More on this topic in the book Building Your Personal House of Prayer by Larry Kreider.